Wrangling Complex Rails apps with Docker Part 1 : The Dockerfile

 Things to keep in mind when creating a Dockerfile

-• Set default environment variables with ENV, and build arguments with ARG in order to make build time and run time variable dependencies explicit.
+in order to make build time and run time variable dependencies explicit.
+COPY

-• RUN instructions can be executed conditionally based on environment variables.
-This is great for precompiling assets or doing other things for production builds.
+instructions can be executed conditionally based on environment variables.
+This is great for precompiling assets or doing other things for production builds.- Set up a

 Our goal in creating an efficient Dockerfile will be to create as few layers as possible, and to leverage the build cache whenever possible for faster rebuilds.